BorrowSanitizer/docs/src/quickstart.md

 # Quickstart

 Currently, the only way to try BorrowSanitizer is to build [our fork of Rust](https://github.com/BorrowSanitizer/rust) from source.
-To do this, you will need to have [installed Rust](https://www.rust-lang.org/tools/install).
+You will need to have [installed Rust](https://www.rust-lang.org/tools/install) to be able to do this.

-Also, we only guarantee support for the following compilation targets:
+We only guarantee support for the following compilation targets:

 |         **target**        | **description** |
 |-------------------------|---------------|